AD1616/flask_portfolio/README.md

 ### IDE management (things that happened beyond plan)
 #### Recall on ".gitignore" solution to the pains of temporary files.
 Start a ".gitignore" and avoid promoting temporary files to Git, for instance IDE xml files.
 #### A project needs to establish a "requirements.txt" to keep track of Python packages used by the project.
 This help in other IDEs and Deployment.
 IntelliJ has menu Tool -> Sync Python Requirements to start file.

+#### Our Project is going to be the Ultimate Rice Guide which is going to be a Website all about Rice.